 We provide cash compensation in the form of base salary to help (i) attract and retain talented executive officers and (ii) reward overall performance by our executive officers.
-For 2021, a competitive base salary was an important component of compensation as it provided a degree of financial stability for each of our executive officers as disclosed in this Schedule 14A.
+For 2022, a competitive base salary was an important component of compensation as it provided a degree of financial stability for each of our executive officers as disclosed in this Amendment No. 1 to Form 10-K.